arauchfuss/Simple-Comic/README.md

 Quick Comic is a bundled quicklook preview and thumbnail generation plugin for cbr and cbz files.

-# Privacy
+## Privacy

 We don't collect any user data in the app itself.
-We know nothing abuot you and are happy with that.
+We know nothing about you and are happy with that.

 GitHub collects data when you interact with the project here, but we can't change any of that.

-## Build
+## Build Instructions

 For this to build you need to get the submodules.
 For that you need to run the following commands.